 - a.
 The right of an individual to seek relief pursuant to New Jersey's Consumer Fraud Act, N.J.S.56:8-1 et seq., or any other New Jersey or federal law is hereby preserved. - b.
-Notwithstanding subsection a. of this section, if an act or practice of a provider violates both this act and New Jersey's Consumer Fraud Act, or any New Jersey or federal law dealing with consumer protection or unfair or deceptive trade practices in consumer transactions, an individual may not recover under both for the same act or practice.
+Notwithstanding subsection a. of this section, if an act or practice of a provider violates both this act and New Jersey's Consumer Fraud Act, or any New Jersey or federal law dealing with consumer protection or unfair or deceptive trade practices in consumer transactions, an individual may plead and pursue claims based on this act as well as other law but may not recover under both for the same act or practice.

 The language of this section is found at section 36 in the UDMSA but now includes a specific reference to the New Jersey Consumer Fraud Act.
 The suggestion of LSNJ to expressly preserve consumer remedies available under other laws has been incorporated into this section as subsection a., but subsection b. is intended to preclude a duplicative recovery for the same act or practice.
+This Section is not, however, intended to preclude an individual from pleading and pursuing claims pursuant to both this act and other law, but is only intended to preclude a double recovery (recovery pursuant to this act and other law for the same act or practice).